 The Indo-Iranian god Mitra is born from a rock (“petra genitrix“, originally the burial mound and during classical antiquity the underground temple/cave called “mithraeum”: both symbols of the womb) surrounded by a serpent (i.e. the umbilical cord), near a sacred spring (i.e. the amniotic fluid and/or the liquid nourishment of the placenta) and under a sacred tree (i.e. the placenta).

 Now, why not throw into the fray the symbolism of the horn, that in specific cases represents the umbilical cord (i.e. the bond that unites and makes interact the ancestors with the descendants)?
-First, the cornucopia (“horn of plenty”), a very explicit symbol in relation to the nourishment (of the fetus in the womb); in this context it is relevant to remember the Hindu myth in which the devas and the asuras grab the opposite ends of Vāsuki, the cosmic serpent wrapped around Mount Meru, and twist it to obtain the soma/amṛta.
+First, the cornucopia (“horn of plenty”), a very explicit symbol in relation to the nourishment (of the fetus in the womb); in the Mabinogion the inexhaustible “blessed horn” restores the youth and strength of heroes each time they drink its content; in this context it is relevant to remember the Hindu myth in which the devas and the asuras grab the opposite ends of Vāsuki, the cosmic serpent wrapped around Mount Meru, and twist it to obtain the soma/amṛta.

 Then the Sigrdrífumál (a section of the Poetc Edda), where Sigrdrífa after being awakened offers to Sigurðr the minnisveig, the “beverage of memory” (i.e. the memory of previous lives), a horn (i.e. the umbilical cord) full of mead (whose symbolism, in this context, we have already examined earlier).
 Lastly, the figure of Mímir (“memory” [of the previous lives]), the possessor of Mímisbrunnr (“well of memory”, located beneath one of the three roots of Yggdrasill): every morning, using the horn Gjallarhorn, he drinks the precious and sacred liquid (mead, according to the Völuspá) contained in the well of wisdom (wisdom is equivalent to memory); also Odin managed to get the chance to drink a sip of that liquid.